 Risk-Based Approach in Banking

 The most important element of effective AML / CFT programs is the risk-based approach.
 FATF, the European Union, and most local AML regulators agree with the implementation of a risk-based approach to AML / CFT.
 According to the risk-based approach, the risk level of each customer is different.
 In addition, countries have different risk levels.
 For this reason, the businesses have to determine the risks of the customer and apply control processes specific to these risks by taking a risk-based approach.
 Banks are obliged to perform a risk assessment with customer due diligence and know your customer procedures by applying a risk-based approach in customer account opening processes.
 Banks then have to control their customers' transactions with the control mechanisms they have developed in accordance with their risk levels.

 Know Your Customer in Banking

 Know Your Customer is the process of collecting customer information in banks' customer account opening processes.
 It is a critical step as it is the first control step applied in the AML program.
 Because an error made at this stage causes the entire AML program to be dysfunctional, if we look at FATF, 4AMLD, and 5AMLD, Know Your Customer procedures are mandatory for banks.

 Know Your Customer in Banking or Know Your Customer control is the process of identifying the customer identity of banks when opening new customers.
 At this stage, customer information is collected, and banks check the accuracy of the collected customer information.
 That is, banks have to make sure that customers and customer information match.
 KYC process can be done with various methods such as identity card verification, face verification, and invoice as proof of address.

 Customer Due Diligence in Banking

-Customer due diligence (CDD) is the control process implemented by banks to identify potential money laundering and terrorist financing risks carried by customers.
+Customer Due Diligence (CDD) is the control process implemented by banks to identify potential money laundering and terrorist financing risks carried by customers.
 Although these procedures are not exactly the same all over the world, the goal is the same: to identify risks.
 After the Know Your Customer control process, the customer's risk assessment is made with the correct customer information.